jsha/caa-simplification/draft-ietf-lamps-rfc6844bis.md

 issued.

 Conformance with a published CAA record is a necessary but not sufficient condition for issuance of a certificate.
-Before issuing a certificate, a PKIX CA is required to validate the request according to the policies set out in its Certificate Policy.
-In the case of a public CA that validates certificate requests as a third party, the certificate will typically be issued under a public trust anchor certificate embedded in one or more relevant Relying Applications.

 Criteria for inclusion of embedded trust anchor certificates in applications are outside the scope of this document.
 Typically, such